christopher-1989/robot-challenge/README.md

 ## Project overview

+### Information

+The robot-challenge is contained within four files.

+`main.js` contains the code for running the game.

+`exportCommands.js` contains the code for extracting the commands from an external text file.

+`robot.js` contains all of the logic for the game.

+`robotsDB.js` contains a basic Array that is used for storing information about each robot.

+A testing suite and test files have also been included to demonstrate the functionality of the game.

+---

+## Getting started

+Running `node main.js <examplefilename.txt>` in the root directory will start the game.
+All valid commands in the txt file will be run according to the rules of the game listed below.

+---

+## Testing

+A testing suite has been provided.
+First run `npm install` to install the test runner Mocha and its dependencies.
+Then in the root directory run `npm test` to see all tests.

+---

 ### Description

 The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.